Pompeo visits Saudi Arabia as U.S. prods Iran for talks

 The murder, by Saudi operatives inside the kingdom’s Istanbul consulate, tarnished the crown prince’s international standing.
 The CIA and some Western countries believe he ordered the killing, which Saudi officials deny.

-Reporting By Stephen Kalin; Editing by Raissa Kasolowsky
+Reporting By Stephen Kalin in Riyadh and Maha El Dahan and Sylvia Westall in Dubai; Editing by Raissa Kasolowsky and Peter Graff